AterDev/Perigon.docs/Content/docs/Perigon/en-US/10.0/Tutorials/Using-Code-Generation.md

 ## Generate DTOs, Managers, and Controllers

+> [!WARNING]
+> Built-in entity code generation for DTOs, Managers, and Controllers supports Standard projects only.
+The tool reads `.config/perigon.config.toml` from the solution root; when it contains `isAOT = true`, it reports that AOT code generation is unsupported.

 Select a solution to open the workspace.
 You’ll see an entity list with three generation actions:

 - Generate DTOs: parse entities to produce DTO model definitions.